wwatson4506/TeensyRA8876-8080/README.md

 - TFT 5V --------------------> 3,4,37,38
 - GND -----------------------> 1,2,13,31,39,40
 NOTE: All power and ground pins should be connected.
+      I2C Capacitive Touch screen not tested yet on this device.
 ```

 ### CONFIG FILE